IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/README.md

+# Personal website Dr Sam Robson

+Personal website for Dr Sam Robson.
+I am a computational biologist with a strong mathematics and statistics background.
+I have extensive experience of maintaining, processing, and analysing Big Data from next generation DNA sequencing and expertise in a wide variety of data mining, data visualisation, deep learning, and machine learning methods to identify statistically significant trends in high-dimensional data.
+I am currently the Bioinformatics Lead at the Centre for Enzyme Innovation and Faculty Bioinformatics Lead at the University of Portsmouth.

+This website has been generated using the **Academic** theme using the ```blogdown``` package in R.

 # [Academic Kickstart](https://sourcethemes.com/academic/)

 **Academic** makes it easy to create a beautiful website for free using Markdown, Jupyter, or RStudio.
 Customize anything on your site with widgets, themes, and language packs.
 [Check out the latest demo](https://academic-demo.netlify.com/) of what you'll get in less than 10 minutes, or [view the showcase](https://sourcethemes.com/academic/#expo).